Our Theory of Change

 A Better Approach

 But what if we approached care in a more coordinated way?
-What if we managed the delivery of our care from a more wholistic and ecological perspective?
+What if we managed the delivery of our care from a more holistic and ecological perspective?

 Collective Impact Strategies

-We focus on the intersections of disparate sectors, knowing that the typical siloes of structures is part of the problem.
+We work with those underfunded organizations and focus on the intersections of desperate sectors, knowing that siloes of sectors is part of the problem.

 We see the connections and serve as guides toward helping others to as well – leading to improved human service systems that benefit people – and when people are thriving, so is society.